This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 4. Pura Besakih – The Mother Temple

 Perched high up on the side of Mount Agung, you’ll find the holiest and largest Hindu temple in Bali.
 Pura Besakih is a vast complex of over 80 separate temples and shrines, with the largest and most important being Pura Penataran Agung.
-For the Balinese, visiting Pura Besakih is a truly special pilgrimage.
-It is the only temple on the island open to every caste group.

 In the early 1960s, Mount Agung erupted several times which resulted in the death of around 1,700 people.
 However, for some strange reason, the lava flows missed Pura Besakih by mere meters.
 The Balinese people saw it as a miracle and a sign from the gods that they wished to demonstrate their power but not destroy the monument the Balinese had built in their honor.